cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

   * `private_key_path`
-    The path where the key should be saved on the machine.
-If this is a bootstrap process, this refers to the local computer.
-If this will run on the manager, this will be saved on the manager.
+    The path to where the key must be saved on the machine.
+For a bootstrap process, this refers to the local computer.
+If this will run on the Manager, the key will be saved on the Manager.

     *type:* string
     *default:*
   * `public_key_path`
-    The path to read from existing public key.
+    The path to read from the existing public key.

     *type:* string
     *default:*
   * `user`
     The user account for this key.
-A corresponding user account will be created by GCP when the key is added to the Instance.
+A corresponding user account will be created by GCP when the key is added to the instance.
 This must be supplied for a non-external resource key.
 See https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys

     *type:* string
     *default:*
   * `gcp_config`
-    A dictionary of values to pass to authenticate with the Google Cloud Platform API.
+    A dictionary of values to pass, to authenticate with the Google Cloud Platform API.

     *default:* {}
   * `use_external_resource`
-    Indicate whether the resource exists or if Cloudify should create the resource.
+    Indicates whether the resource exists or if Cloudify should create the resource.

     *type:* boolean
     *default:* False